 There is a lot to like about this inversion table, and as I said, I own a Teeter myself.
 I think this is something you can buy once and have it for many years to come.

-If you are interested in purchasing this inversion table or would like more information, you can do so with this link.
+If you are interested in purchasing this inversion table or would like more information, click the link below.

 Please check out my other post Best Inversion Tables for Back Pain for more options.